rust-av/nvidia-video-codec-rs/README.md

 It is possible to override the search paths for the headers by setting the environment variables `CUDA_INCLUDE_PATH` and `NVIDIA_VIDEO_CODEC_INCLUDE_PATH`.

+A [convenience repackaging][3] of the cuvid and nvenc headers is available and known to work fine with the bindings.

 ## TODO

 - [ ] support cuda